MOONLAPSED/cognosis/src/ccc/README.md

  -we init python logging for the build-out as-fast as possible in main.py

- -we init ruby gems and jekyll build environment using bundler

  -we init (not yet implemented) python api

- -we init (not yet implemented) GO server
+ -we init (not yet implemented) GO chatops server

 \# -we init rust via rustup for future Rust needs

 \# -we init node via NPM and JDK vía SDKMAN! for future JavaScript and Java needs

 \# -we init docker and kubernetes routines and coroutines including iteration etc. (not yet implemented)

+ -we init (not yet implemented) rust/GO chat/static/ops interface

+ -we init ruby gems and jekyll build environment using bundler

  -we utilize python to populate our static runtime files (jekyll, markdown etc) using jinja templates and markdown filters - creating a 'traversable' artifact (for ai agents) as we go